 On Painting Composition, by Dan Marshall > A strong composition is achieved through intentional design, not a happy accident of random shapes.
 If we look closely, nature gives us all the information we need.
 We just have to organize the pieces to create visually pleasing paintings.

 Dan Marshall maintains his own studio gallery and private tattoo space, Atelier 71, in Denver, Colorado.
-He shares more about his process in the new DVD Cityscapes in Watercolor.
+He shares more about his process in the video workshop, Cityscapes in Watercolor.

 Editing the Landscape for a Better Painting Composition